ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 **Test Suite Client**

-The test suites act as synthetic clients to communicate with the SUT and validate the requirements gathered from technical specifications.
+Test suites act as synthetic clients to communicate with an SUT and validate the requirements gathered from technical specifications.
 Exchange MAPI Protocol Test Suites include one common library, thirteen adapters, thirteen test suites, and three models.

--   The test suites communicate with the SUT via a protocol adapter and SUT control adapter to verify if the SUT's behavior is in compliance with normative protocol requirements.
+-   Test suites communicate with an SUT via a protocol adapter and an SUT control adapter to verify if an SUT's behavior is in compliance with normative protocol requirements.

--   The MS-OXNSPI, MS-OXCRPC and MS-OXCMAPIHTTP protocol adapters communicate directly with the SUT.
-All other protocol adapters communicate with the SUT through the common library.
+-   The MS-OXNSPI, MS-OXCRPC and MS-OXCMAPIHTTP protocol adapters communicate directly with an SUT.
+All other protocol adapters communicate with an SUT through the common library.

 Common library
 --------------